 A native of New York, he earned a B.A. degree in music in 1976 from Ithaca College and an M.A. in sacred music from the Hebrew Union College – Jewish Institute of Religion in 1987.
 Before joining Rodef Sholom, he served as cantor at Temple Sinai in Lawrence, New York.
 He is married to Marney Margules and they have two children, Benjamin and Danielle.

 Rabbi-Cantor Elana Rosen-Brown - [email protected]

 Rabbi-Cantor Elana Rosen-Brown is eager to share her love of teaching and learning with students of all ages.
-She graduated from the New York campus of Hebrew Union College-Jewish Institute of Religion where she was ordained as a rabbi in 2014 and as a cantor in 2012.
+She is a graduate of Hebrew Union College-Jewish Institute of Religion where she was ordained a rabbi in 2014 and a cantor in 2012.
 She joined Congregation Rodef Sholom in 2014.

 A native East Coaster, Rabbi Elana grew up in Connecticut.
 She graduated summa cum laude from Middlebury College with a degree in history and secondary education.
-She also has training in mindfulness meditation, interfaith dialogue and outdoor education.
-As a rabbinical/cantorial student, Rabbi Elana served congregations in Connecticut, New Jersey, New York and Los Angeles.
+She has specific training in mindfulness meditation, interfaith dialogue, outdoor education and wilderness spirituality.

 In her spare time, she enjoys backpacking, exploring libraries and checking out the local music scene.